-The corona pandemic has permanently changed all of our lives and work.
-And while flexible working hours and the possibility of working from home are nothing new in political consulting, numerous other questions about working together in the company arise in the context of New Work, especially as a result of the pandemic.
-How can we ensure that we communicate with each other remotely so that we coordinate our work as best as possible?
+The corona pandemic has permanently changed all of our private- and work lives.
+And while flexible working hours and the possibility of working from home are nothing new in political consulting, numerous other questions about working together within the company arise in the context of New Work, especially as a result of the pandemic.
+How can we ensure that we communicate with each other remotely so that we coordinate our work as well as possible?

 Your contact person